ShobiStassen/VIA/README.md

 via.main_EB_clean(ncomps=30, knn=20, v0_random_seed=24, foldername = f) # Most reasonable parameters of ncomps (10-200) and knn (15-50) work well
 ```
 ### 2.b Human Embryoid Bodies (Configuring VIA)
-If you wish to run the data using UMAP or TSNE (instead of PHATE), or require more control of the parameters/outputs, then use the following code.
-(See the Jupyter Notebook for detailed output and code).
+If you require more control of the parameters/outputs or choice of embedding, then use the following code which is otherwise wrapped within main_EB_clean().
+(See the Jupyter Notebook for detailed code and outputs).
 Expected runtime will be around 1-2 minutes using 5 cores, or ~8-10 on "normal" laptop. .
 ```
 import pyVIA.core as via
 #pre-process the data as needed and provide to via as a numpy array